 Also, don’t forget to consider more creative options when it comes to shopping for education financing, such as using peer-to-peer lending sites.
 New technology, like Achieve Lending’s student loan search engine and comparison tool allows students to competitively shop interest rates between traditional private lenders along with these creative options with ease.

 Borrowers are always encouraged to shop for interest rates and get the total picture before signing on a loan.
-As you can see, shopping for interest rates not only saves you money over the lifetime of the loan, but if you use the extra cash wisely, interest rate shopping can help you pay off debt faster.
-When you’re ready, you can click here to begin shopping loan interest rates.
+As you can see, shopping for interest rates not only saves you money over the lifetime of the loan but if you use the extra cash wisely, interest rate shopping can help you pay off debt faster.
+When you’re ready, you can click here to begin shopping for loan interest rates.

 What other ways do you think student loans can be made cheaper?